AkimoA/RedPill-2025/README.md

 Mostly I wanted this to run on my current machine which is an M2 which suffered from the legacyScreensaver-NoExitBug where the process would run indefinte and cloak up CPU/Memory. its build to support both arm64 and x86_64 .

+Screensaver can't be opened?

+Setting the screensaver and showing only black screen may be related to this issue.
+After unlocking from the black screen, it may show an alert like

+Screensaver can’t be opened because Apple cannot check it for malicious software

+Here is what you can do to solve it:

+Open System Settings
+Go to Privacy & Security
+Scroll down to the bottom and click allow Snoopy.saver to open anyway Go back to Screen Saver in System Settings, and select Snoopy as the screensaver Click on "Open Anyway" when the alert pops up again

 Red Pill is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by